 Alan advises attorneys and their clients on the economic-related, accounting and valuation issues in disputes and investigations, as well as in various transactions including the valuation, commercialization, and licensing of intellectual assets.

-Alan was recognized in 2016 as one of 20 “Highly Recommended” economic experts based on client and peer surveys in IAM’s Patent1000.
-According to those surveys, clients recognize Alan as a “forensic accounting, economics and valuation expert” who “prepares five-star expert reports and, moreover, is phenomenally good in court…he lays out his logic early and is very confident, meaning he holds up superbly under tough cross-examination,…knows how to present damages arguments in a rational way that lay people can understand and…resonates with juries.”
+Alan was recognized as one of 22 “Highly Recommended” economic experts based on client and peer surveys in IAM’s Patent 1000.
+According to their 2016 and 2017 surveys, clients recognize Alan has “superb knowledge and skills…knows the commercial value of intellectual property and how to measure it precisely.
+A former lawyer, he also understands how evidence needs to be developed to satisfy legal criteria in patent disputes; he works fluently with legal professionals and drafts logical, well-structured reports.
+In a recent infringement case, client ISOLA was awarded the exact damages” to which he testified in Court.
+As a “forensic accounting, economics and valuation expert” who “prepares five-star expert reports and, moreover, is phenomenally good in court…he lays out his logic early and is very confident, meaning he holds up superbly under tough cross-examination,…knows how to present damages arguments in a rational way that lay people can understand and…resonates with juries.”
 Alan is also an AV Preeminent-rated attorney by Martindale Hubble.

 Over the course of his career, Alan’s client service experience has included stints in public accounting’s “Big Eight”; as a law clerk to a U.S. Court of Appeals judge; an attorney in an NLJ top 20 law firm; and now, for more than 15 years, as a financial forensic consultant and expert witness.
 Alan has conducted accounting investigations, served as a court-appointed special master and arbitrator, and as a party-appointed contractual auditor.
 He has also served as a testifying expert witness at 50 trials and arbitrations for both plaintiffs and defendants in disputes ranging from M&A transactions to patent infringement, breach of international contracts to breach of fiduciary duty, misappropriation and fraud, and toxic torts to business torts, among other complex commercial disputes.